Tretinoin: Mechanism of action

-For its use in cancer, its mechanism of action is unknown, but on a cellular level, laboratory tests show that tretinoin forces APL cells to differentiate and stops them from proliferating; in people there is evidence that it forces the primary cancerous promyelocytes to differentiate and mature into neutrophils, allowing normal cells to repopulate the bone marrow.
-A recent study showed that ATRA inhibits and degrades active PIN1.
+For its use in Acute Promyelocytic Leukemia, tretinoin causes the RARA:PML fusion oncogene to degrade, resulting in the loss of the key driver oncogene.
+This degradation allows the blasts to mature and results in dramatic responses.
+This response is typically short-lived as CYP26 genes are rapidly upregulated to degrade tretinoin.
+The RARA:PML oncogene is not present in other cancer types, thus explaining why tretinoin and other retinoids have not been effective across hundreds of different trials.

 For its use in acne, tretinoin (along with other retinoids) are vitamin A derivatives that act by binding to two nuclear receptor families within keratinocytes: the retinoic acid receptors (RAR) and the retinoid X receptors (RXR).
 These events contribute to the normalization of follicular keratinization and decreased cohesiveness of keratinocytes, resulting in reduced follicular occlusion and microcomedone formation.
 The retinoid-receptor complex competes for coactivator proteins of AP-1, a key transcription factor involved in inflammation.
 Retinoids also down-regulate expression of toll-like receptor (TLR)-2, which has been implicated in the inflammatory response in acne.
 Moreover, tretinoin and retinoids may enhance the penetration of other topical acne medications.

-The combination of the 10% benzoyl peroxide and light results in more than 50% degradation of tretinoin in about 2 hours and 95% in 24 hours.
-This lack of stability in the presence of light and oxidizing agents has led to the development of novel formulations of the drug.
-When microencapsulated tretinoin is exposed to benzoyl peroxide and light only 1% degradation takes place in about 4 hours and only 13% after 24 hours.

-Biosynthesis

-Tretinoin is synthesized from beta-carotene.
-The beta-carotene is firstly cleaved into beta-carotene 15-15'-monooxygenase through site 1 double bond oxidized to epoxide.
-The epoxide is attacked by water to form diol in site 1.
-NADH, as a reduction agent, reduce the alcohol group to aldehydes.
+The biological mechanism behind triglyceride and cholesterol elevations remains under investigation.

+Synthesis

+All-trans retinoic acid is produced by the body from dietary factors including retinol, retinyl esters or beta-carotene.
+The beta-carotene is first cleaved by beta-carotene 15-15'-monooxygenase to retinol which is subsequently oxidized by RDH and ALDH enzymes to produce all-trans retinoic acid (see retinoic acid).
+Tretinoin is produced synthetically using standard industrial practices.

 History

-Tretinoin was co-developed for its use in acne by James Fulton and Albert Kligman when they were at University of Pennsylvania in the 1960s.
-Phase I trials, the first conducted on human subjects, were performed on inmates at Holmesburg Prison during a long-running regime of non-therapeutic and unethical testing on prison inmates at Holmesburg.
-The University of Pennsylvania held the patent for Retin-A, which it licensed to pharmaceutical companies.
+Tretinoin was initially patented in 1957 and received approval for clinical use in 1962.
+Its application as an acne treatment was co-developed by James Fulton and Albert Kligman at the University of Pennsylvania in the 1960s.
+Phase I trials, the first conducted on human subjects, were performed on inmates at Holmesburg Prison during a long-running regime of non-therapeutic testing on prison inmates at Holmesburg.
+The University of Pennsylvania held the patent for Retin-A, which it subsequently licensed to various pharmaceutical companies, and the compound received US Food and Drug Administration (FDA) approval for acne in 1971.

 Treatment of acute promyelocytic leukemia was first introduced at Ruijin Hospital in Shanghai by Wang Zhenyi in a 1988 clinical trial.

+In 1997, the FDA approved tretinoin microsphere gel, marketed as Retin-A Micro, for the treatment of acne.